SouchetJulie/TDD-Discovery/README.md

 ## 02 - Test Driven Development

-This module aims at discovring what *Test Driven Develomment* is.
+This module aims at discovring what *Test Driven Development* is.

 It includes the following exercises :